If you’re making a return to trip to Moab, I highly recommend blocking off a day to go to the Needles Area of Canyonlands National Park.

 Needles is a totally different landscape than what you see at Islands in the Sky (the main section of Canyonlands) or at Arches National Park, two of the more popular destinations in the area.
 Since Needles also is much further from town, it’s way less busy.

 Because of the longer drive, the trip is only worth it if you also want to hike for a few hours.
-There are several options for overlooks or short (less than a mile) loops, you can hike part of the trail to Druid Arch, or do all of the above (depending on your appetite).
+I recommend hiking part of the trail to Druid Arch, but there are also options for combining a bunch of overlooks or loops less than a mile.

 How do I get there?